-15.000 conventional macadamia farmers and 5.000 certified cashew farmers, a total of 35,000 farmers.
+15.000 conventional macadamia farmers and 5,000 certified cashew farmers, a total of 35,000 farmers.
 During the life of this investment, an additional 10,000 macadamia farmers and 5,000 cashew farmers will be added to the Fair Trade and Organic certification process.
 Bringing a total of 50,000 farmers into the cooperative networks providing Free Trade and Organic product.

-gement System - CFC/2018/13/0003 FT
+33. Development of Social and Environmental Management System - CFC/2018/13/0003 FT